 I’m a Certified Green Wedding Planner.
 That means that I not only took courses and tests to become Certified – it also means I practice what I preach.
-I work in beautiful and sometimes remote locations in various states, including Colorado and Northern Nevada/California-Lake Tahoe Region.
-I plan celebrations for couples with various guest counts, venue sizes, and levels of décor.
+I work in beautiful and sometimes remote green wedding venue locations in various states, including Colorado and Northern Nevada/California-Lake Tahoe Region.
+As a Certified Green Wedding Planner, I plan celebrations for couples with various guest counts, venue sizes, and levels of décor.
 The green effort is not just to make their wedding a one-of-a-kind, beautiful, and memorable celebration but also includes a sustainable, eco-friendly event without the feeling of leaving something out.
 I work hard to make a difference.
 My strategy is to use what I call the “Four R’s.”

 Recycle, Reuse, Refurbish, and Reimagine.